 Bunting Neighborhood Leadership Program

-- Identify the issue – Be able to conduct needs assessments and issue identification that emphasizes learning from the community.
+- Conduct needs assessments and issue identification that emphasizes learning from the community;

-- Deconstruct the issue – Identify the relevant pieces of the issue that can be changed or improved.
-It is important to know the communities’ strengths/weaknesses/opportunities for change.
+- Deconstruct issues by identifying relevant pieces of the issue that can be changed or improved;

-- Fellows will be actively engaged in their own learning through self-study, discovery learning, case studies, and a variety of other strategies.
+- Be engaged in their own learning through self-study, discovery learning, case studies, and a variety of other strategies;

-- Mentoring, coaching, and technical assistance will help guide fellows in meeting their learning goals.
+- Receive mentoring, coaching, and technical assistance to help guide them in meeting their learning goals.

 Below you can learn more about BNLP from the Facebook Live information session that took place Friday, September 28, 2018.